WaterpigCZ/martin/README.md

-# martin
+# Martin's adventures

-Different concept from the discontinued Martin's adventures
+Decided to scrap the whole old project for this new one.
+Consider this a "Second Alpha"